Does Pre-Workout Make You Poop?

 Does Pre Workout Make You Poop

-7 Ways Pre-Workout Can Make You Poop
+Pre-Workout Ingredients That Can Make You Poop

 1. Caffeine

+To put things into perspective, a regular cup of coffee contains 80 to 150 mg of caffeine, while pre-workout supplements contain 150 to 400+ mg of caffeine.
 Therefore, the high doses of caffeine in pre-workout supplements could intensify the urge to poop.

 Caffeine In Coffee vs Pre-Workout